Mennonites: North America

 "there are two basic strains of Mennonites in Canada: the Swiss-South German Mennonites came via Pennsylvania, and the Dutch-North German Mennonites came via Russia (Ukraine).
-In the late 1700s and early 1800s “Swiss” Mennonites from Pennsylvania settled in southern Ontario.
-In the 1870s, a large group of “Russian” Mennonites from Ukraine moved to southern Manitoba.
-Further waves of “Russian” Mennonites came to Canada in the 1920s and 1940s".
+In the late 1700s and early 1800s "Swiss" Mennonites from Pennsylvania settled in southern Ontario.
+In the 1870s, a large group of "Russian" Mennonites from Ukraine moved to southern Manitoba.
+Further waves of "Russian" Mennonites came to Canada in the 1920s and 1940s".
 In the last 50 years, Mennonites have been coming to Canada from Mexico.

 During the 1880s, smaller Mennonite groups settled as far west as California, especially around the Paso Robles area.

 Old Order Mennonites and Amish are often grouped together in the popular press.
-This is incorrect, according to a 2017 report by Canadian Mennonite magazine: The customs of Old Order Mennonites, the Amish communities and Old Colony Mennonites have a number of similarities, but the cultural differences are significant enough so that members of one group would not feel comfortable moving to another group.
+That is incorrect, according to a 2017 report by Canadian Mennonite magazine: The customs of Old Order Mennonites, the Amish communities and Old Colony Mennonites have a number of similarities, but the cultural differences are significant enough so that members of one group would not feel comfortable moving to another group.
 The Old Order Mennonites and Amish have the same European roots and the language spoken in their homes is the same German dialect.
 Old Colony Mennonites use Low German, a different German dialect.